Salman Nadwi

-Salman Hussaini Nadwi (born 1952) is an Indian scholar and professor in the Islamic sciences.
-He is an author of numerous scholarly works in Arabic and Urdu.
+Salman Hussaini Nadwi (1954 – 29 June 2026) was an Indian scholar and professor in the Islamic sciences.
+He was an author of numerous scholarly works in Arabic and Urdu.
 Salman Nadwi served as the Dean of the Faculty of Dawah at the Darul Uloom Nadwatul Ulama madrasa in Lucknow.

-He serves as the chairman of the Dr. Abdul Ali Unani Medical College and Hospital, Chancellor of Darul Uloom Syed Ahmad Shaheed – Katoli, President of Jamiat Shabaab ul Islam.
-In addition, he is a founding member of numerous medical, IT and engineering colleges in India.
-Salman Nadwi is also the editor and co-editor of thirteen different periodicals in English, Urdu, Persian and Arabic languages published in India and abroad.
+Nadwi served as the chairman of the Dr. Abdul Ali Unani Medical College and Hospital, Chancellor of Darul Uloom Syed Ahmad Shaheed – Katoli, President of Jamiat Shabaab ul Islam.
+In addition, he was a founding member of numerous medical, IT and engineering colleges in India.
+Salman Nadwi was also the editor and co-editor of thirteen different periodicals in English, Urdu, Persian and Arabic languages published in India and abroad.

 Early life and education

 Salman Nadwi was born in 1954, in the city of Lucknow.
+His ancestral hometown is Mansurpur, Muzaffarnagar district, Uttar Pradesh.
 His lineage can be traced back to Muhammad's grandson Husayn ibn Ali.
 His mother was the niece of the Indian Islamic scholar Abul Hasan Ali Hasani Nadwi, from whom Salman Nadwi benefited greatly.

-He began his elementary education at a branch school of Darul-uloom Nadwatul Ulama where he memorised the Qur'an at an early age.
+He memorised the Qur'an in 1961.
 After completing a middle school level education of Islamic studies, he matriculated to a graduate program at the college of Shari'ah and Usul al-Din in Darul Uloom Nadwatul Ulama.
 After graduation in 1974, he, alongside a group of other graduates, established the Jam'iat Shabab al-Islam (Organization of the Youth of Islam), an organisation that is considered today to be one of the largest and most active Islamic organisations in India.

-He completed a master's degree in Hadith (al-Hadith al-Sharif wa 'Ulumuhu) from Darul Uloom Nadwatul Ulama in 1976.
-A year later, he was admitted into the college of Usul al-Din at the Imam Muhammad ibn Saud Islamic University and continued to pursue higher education in the field of Hadith.
-He received his master's degree in Hadith studies with high recognition in 1980.
-His dissertation, Jam' Alfaz al-Jarh wa 'l-Ta'dil wa Dirasatuha min Kitab Tahdhib al-Tahdhib li 'l-Hafiz Ibn Hajar, was completed under the supervision of the erudite hadith and usul scholar, 'Abd al-Fattah Abu Ghuddah.
-Husaini benefited heavily from Abu Ghuddah in the field of hadith studies during his stay at the Jami'ah and was amongst his most distinguished and beloved students.
+Nadwi completed a master's degree in Hadith from Darul Uloom Nadwatul Ulama in 1976.
+In 1977, he enrolled in the master's program at the Imam Muhammad ibn Saud Islamic University in Riyadh.
+He completed his master's degree there with honours in 1980.
+His master's dissertation was supervised by Abd al-Fattah Abu Ghudda.

 Career

-He has written books in Arabic and Urdu.
-Husaini served as the Dean of the Faculty of Dawah at the Darul-uloom Nadwatul Ulama madrasa in Lucknow.
+After completing his education, Nadwi joined Darul Uloom Nadwatul Ulama as a faculty member and later became dean of its Faculty of Dawah and Shariah.

-He contributed to the establishment of the Madrasat al-Imam Ahmad ibn 'Irfan al-Shahid al-Islamiyyah in 1975.
+He founded the Madrasat al-Imam Ahmad ibn 'Irfan al-Shahid al-Islamiyyah in 1975.